-PART I 7
+PART I .

 Item 1.
-Key Information' 7
+Key Information'

 Item 2.
-Information on the Company .
-16
+Information on the Company

 Item 3.
 Operating and Financial Review and Prospects

 Item 4.
-Directors, Senior Management and Employees .44
+Directors, Senior Management and Employees

 Item 5.
-Major Shareholders and Related Party Transactions .49
+Major Shareholders and Related Party Transactions

 Item 6.
 Financial Information

 Item 7.
-Additional Information .53
+Additional Information 51

+PART II 60

-Principal Accountant Fees And Services
+Item 8.
+Principal Accountant Fees And Services 60

-PART III
+PART III 61

 Item 9.
-Financial Statements .
-63
+Financial Statements 61

-ASBISc Enterprises Plc is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets.
-It has presence in Central and Eastern Europe, the Baltic States, the former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.
-Our main focus is on the following countries: Russia, Slovakia, Ukraine, Poland, Czech Republic, Belarus, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, Turkey and Middle East countries (i.e. United Arab Emirates, Saudi Arabia, Qatar and other Gulf states).
+ASBISc Enterprises Plc is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets: Central and Eastern Europe, the Baltic States, the Former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.
+Our main focus is on the following countries: Russia, Slovakia, Ukraine, Poland, Czech Republic, Belarus, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, and Middle East countries (i.e. United Arab Emirates, Saudi Arabia, Qatar and other Gulf states).

 The Group distributes IT components (to assemblers, system integrators, local brands and retail) as well as A-branded finished products like desktop PCs, laptops, servers, and networking (to SMB and retail).
 Our IT product portfolio encompasses a wide range of IT components, blocks and peripherals, and mobile IT systems.
-We currently purchase the majority of our products from leading international manufacturers, including Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer and Hitachi.
-In addition, a significant part of our revenue is comprised of sales of IT and consumer electronics (CE) products under our private labels, Prestigio and Canyon.
+We currently purchase the majority of our products from leading international manufacturers, including Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer, Lenovo and Hitachi.
+In addition, a significant part of our revenue is comprised of sales of IT products under our private labels, Prestigio and Canyon.